 Southern gardeners may want to skip this one, as it doesn’t do as well in heat.
 But those with temperate summers can enjoy harvests in roughly 1.5 months.
 The creamy texture and nutty flavor of these soybeans can’t be beat.

 This pole bean produces beautiful bicolored red and white blossoms that are very attractive to hummingbirds and moths.
 It is also known as Bicolor Runner and Painted Runner.
 It is less affected by warmer temperatures than other runner beans.

-One of the oldest runner beans in existence as it was already well-known in 1735 and listed in America as early as 1806.
+This is one of the oldest runner beans in existence, as it was already well-known in 1735 and listed in America as early as 1806.
 Small snap pods or green shell beans can substitute for lima beans in cooler climates.

 Bolitas are known for being sweeter, richer, and easier on the stomach than pinto beans.
 They were brought to Northern New Mexico and Colorado by the Spanish and adapted to high elevations.

 This crop is perfect for hot, arid areas, particularly in the southwest portions of the US.
 Due to its deep root system, the plant can withstand periods of drought after it is well-established.
 They take a little longer to develop due to the conditions they’re used to growing in, and are ready in about 100 days.